Oliquaino/api/README.md

 # Edelyn's API

-This PHP-based API provides endpoints to manage a simple database of names.
+This Edelyn's API provides endpoints to manage a simple database of names.
 It supports operations to create, read, update, and delete records.
 The API utilizes the Slim framework for routing and PDO (PHP Data Objects) for database interactions.

+# API Description
+An API, or Application Programming Interface, is a set of rules and protocols that allow different software applications to communicate with each other.
+It defines the methods and data formats that applications can use to request and exchange information, enabling seamless integration and interaction between various systems.

+It offers fundamental functions for adding, retrieving, updating, and deleting name records.
+Whether you want to insert a new name, find specific names, modify existing ones, or remove entries, this API simplifies the process.
+It operates on the Slim framework, ensuring smooth and organized navigation, while PDO (PHP Data Objects) provides a secure and reliable way to interact with the database.
+This combination of technologies not only makes the API robust but also ensures that managing names becomes a seamless task for developers.

 ## API Endpoints